6harat/pop-fundamentals/README.md

 # pop-fundamentals:

-a collection of implementation of data structures, algorithms and problems for general applications
+a collection of implementation of algorithms, data structures and problems for general applications

 ## setup:
 in order to use this project create a directory named ".devlinks" in root dir of the repository along with similar such symlinks.